pierreherbelin/LocationMock/README.md

 # LocationMock

-Small demo app used to demonstrate how to hook Location object using [Frida](https://frida.re/).
+Small demo app used to demonstrate how to hook Location object behavior using [Frida](https://frida.re/).